 Y3): J.144 already includes output values expected to be produced by models for a large set of test sequences.
 Although the sequences themselves are not available it is possible that some small subset of these sequences could be made available.
 This would then provide a set of test vectors with model output values against which conformance could be tested.

+Y4 ): Having been tested and certified by Japan Cable Laboratories (Japan)